alerioja/watchmetalk/README.md

 The app was featured on BBC, Gazelle, Heavy.com, the National Deaf Conference in Atlanta 2014 and 'The Complete Guide to Using Google in Libraries' written by Carol Smallwood.

 #Extra
-Works on Google Glass with companion Android App.
+Works on Google Glass with companion iOS App.